What is Respite?

 Relief for parent(s) from constant care of their child.

-San Andreas Regional Center is a community-based, private nonprofit corporation that is funded by the State of California to serve people with developmental disabilities as required by the Lanterman Developmental Disabilities Act.
+San Andreas Regional Center is one of 21 Regional Centers covering the State of California.
+SARC is a community-based, private nonprofit corporation that is funded by the State of California to serve people with developmental disabilities as required by the Lanterman Developmental Disabilities Act.
 The Lanterman Act is part of California law that sets out the rights and responsibilities of persons with developmental disabilities.

 Eligibility: To be considered eligible, a disability must have originated before the age of 18, be likely to continue indefinitely, and constitute a substantial hándicap in 3 or more major life areas.

 Intellectual Disability: Significant deficits in general intellectual functioning (generally an IQ of 70 or below) and significant deficits in adaptive functioning.

 Cerebral Palsy: A neurological condition occurring from birth or early infancy resulting in an inability to voluntarily control muscular activity, and resulting in significant deficits in motor and adaptive functioning and/or cognitive abilities.

 Epilepsy: A disorder of the central nervous system in which the major symptoms are seizures.
 Eligibility is based on a seizure disorder that is uncontrolled or poorly controlled, despite medical compliance and medical intervention.